The first PFS (Surface Reflectance, Surface Temperature and Normalised Radar Backscatter) were authored by experts from different agencies.

 Furthermore, programs like Digital Earth Africa are demonstrating operational CEOS ARD ‘pipelines’ to allow universal access to ARD for many countries.

-The USGS is currently planning for a September/October 2020 release of its USGS Landsat Collection 2 Surface Reflectance and Surface Temperature products, which are 100% Threshold level CARD4L-compliant and partially Target level CARD4L-compliant.
+The USGS is currently planning for a September/October 2020 release of its USGS Landsat Collection 2 Surface Reflectance and Surface Temperature products, which are 100% Threshold level CEOS ARD-compliant and partially Target level CEOS ARD-compliant.

 Yes.
 In addition to the global USGS Landsat Collection 2 Surface Reflectance and Surface Temperature UTM scene-based products, the USGS will be generating Landsat Collection 2 Albers Equal Area projected, tile-based U.S. ARD products following generation of the scene-based products.